-ECPR will be at ISA's Annual Convention, New Orleans, February 17-20, Stand 706 by the new Prime Minister of Japan who has announced very ambitious goals.
+ECPR will be at ISA's Annual Convention, New Orleans, February 17-20, Stand 706 Come to our ISA reception - 17 Feb, 6.30pm, Napoleon Ballroom, The Hilton.

+by the new Prime Minister of Japan who has announced very ambitious goals.
 We would request leaders of developed nations to insist on the value of small islands and the importance of preserving archipelagos as part of the global heritage.
 We also want them to value the survival of the people of small island nations as a symbol of their respect for human rights everywhere.